4–6 minutes

 -Weight management and muscle growth

-Those extra five, ten, fifteen pounds that we once willed-away in our youth seem impossible to shed and keep off now.
-But ongoing research shows that collagen/gelatin may offer the ticket to healthy weight management.
+Those extra five, ten, fifteen pounds that we once willed away in our youth seem impossible to shed and keep off now.
+But ongoing research shows that collagen/gelatin may assist with healthy weight management.
 In a recent study, participants were given various types of protein for breakfast: milk, soy whey, or gelatin.
-Researchers found that those who consumed the gelatin product had 40% more satiety and also ate 20% fewer calories at lunch than those who consumed the other proteins.
-When you feel full, you’re inclined to eat less, and it’s easier to silence those niggly cravings in between meals.
+Those who consumed the gelatin had 40% more satiety and also ate 20% fewer calories at lunch than those who consumed the other proteins.

-Muscle growth is a hobbyhorse I’ve been riding here lately, but as we age, the growth hormone [GH] slows, making it more difficult to preserve and build muscle.
-A 30-day study conducted in 2015 on elderly men in combination with resistance training, found that collagen supplementation improved body composition and increased muscle mass.
+Muscle growth as we age slows, making it more difficult to preserve and build muscle.
+A 30-day study conducted in 2015 on elderly men in combination with resistance training found that collagen supplementation improved body composition and increased muscle mass.

 -Summary

-Supplements are meant to augment, not replace a balanced diet.
-You might have noticed that bone broth was mentioned in the source list of all three categories, because it’s still the most bioavailable form, although, the collagen content tends to be inconsistent because no two batches contain an exact proportion.
-But if you’re still considering collagen supplements, consult your medical professional as to which work best for you.
+Supplements are meant to augment, not replace, a balanced diet.
+But if you’re still considering collagen supplements, consult your medical professional as to which works best for you.
 Choose companies with marketing transparency.
 Look for certifications.
 Are their reviews third-party or industry-sponsored?
 Are their ingredients sourced responsibly from grass-fed beef, cage-free poultry, wild-caught seafood, and cruelty-free environments?
-FYI: Most companies that do, proudly post it on their labels and websites.
+FYI: Most companies that do proudly post it on their labels and websites.

 Fun and easy to make.
 But don’t forget the vitamin-C/ascorbic acid, as it’s an essential component to collagen synthesis.
 Available online and in most grocery stores or vitamin shops.
-Ask for 500mg in the powdered form, this way, you can enrich the gelatin beforehand.
-One tablespoon/packet of gelatin [14grms] to 1/8-tsp of ascorbic acid [50mg] provides the requisite dose used in clinical trials.
-So maybe, just maybe, your grandmother’s orange-flavored gelatin drink wasn’t that far off the mark.
+Ask for 500mg in the powdered form; this way, you can enrich the gelatin beforehand.
+One tablespoon/packet of gelatin [14grms] to 1/8-tsp of ascorbic acid [50mg] provides the requisite dose.
+So maybe, just maybe, your grandmother’s vitamin C-enriched gelatin drink wasn’t that far off the mark.

-Mix up a batch of your own gelatin mix and store it in the pantry, then add a tablespoon of it to any hot beverage 1-2 times daily or use it to make jello shots.
-I prefer this type of delivery since the gelatin is already pre-dissolved, the cubes melt easily in a cup of coffee.
-Recipe yields 32-shots.
+Enriched gelatin mix: Combine 1 cup of powdered gelatin with 2 tsp of ascorbic acid (500mg), and store it in the pantry.
+Add a tablespoon of it to any hot beverage 1-2 times daily or use it to make Jell-O shots.
+I prefer this type of delivery since the gelatin is already pre-dissolved, and the cubes melt easily in a cup of coffee.

 Ingredients: